Understanding your health

 What physiotherapy treatments are available for ankylosing spondylitis?

-It's important to note that ankylosing spondylitis cannot be cured, as it is a lifelong condition.
-However, the symptoms associated with the disease can be effectively managed or even eliminated with treatment, even if the disease is still present.
+It is important to understand that there is no cure for ankylosing spondylitis, as it is a disease that will always be present.
+However, with the right treatment, the symptoms associated with the disease can be managed very well or even eliminated, even though the disease is still present.
+Many people with the disease lead active and fulfilling lives.

 What can you do at home for ankylosing spondylitis?

-The best thing to do is to stay active.
-If you're sedentary, start by taking regular walks and doing mobility exercises for your back, while respecting your pain levels each day.
-If you're already active, continue with activities that don't cause too much pain.
+The best thing to do is to be active.
+If you are sedentary, start by taking regular walks and doing mobility exercises for your back, while respecting the pain each day.
+If you are already active, continue with activities that do not cause too much pain.
+Regular exercise is considered one of the pillars of treatment for ankylosing spondylitis.

 Sources